News & Announcements

 - We now link to Worldcat!
 Find scores/songs/recordings in your local or school/university library!

-- Hundreds of new titles added including HAMILTON and SCHOOL OF ROCK and songs from featured composers & lyricists from our new collaboration with Home Grown.
+- Hundreds of new titles added including HAMILTON and

 Use our FREE detailed search to find songs by this month’s featured composers.
 To search our entire library, subscribe today.